-While going number-two more than usual can be a sign that something is off, it’s not usually a reason for otherwise healthy young women to freak out, says gastroenterologist Dr Kyle Staller.
-“Probably one of the most common things would be dietary intolerances — you ate something that doesn’t agree with you,” says Staller.
+While going number-two more than usual can be a sign that something is off, it’s not usually a reason for an otherwise healthy young women to freak out, says Dr Kyle Staller, a gastroenterologist at Massachusetts General Hospital.
+“Probably one of the most common things would be dietary intolerances — you ate something that doesn’t agree with you,” says Dr Staller.
 This is especially true if you have a change for a few days and then it goes back to normal.
-Beyond that, these are the biggest reasons why your two-a-days may suddenly have increased:
+Beyond that, these are the biggest reasons why your two-a-days may suddenly have increased.

-One of the most common reasons why young women start pooing more is because they increased their fibre intake, says gastroenterologist Dr Rudy Bedford.
-So, if you suddenly started pooing more around the time you started adding more vegetables to your diet, that’s likely why.
+One of the most common reasons why young women start pooping more is because they increased their fibre intake, says Dr Rudy Bedford, a gastroenterologist at Providence Saint John’s Health Center in Santa Monica, California.
+So, if you suddenly started pooping more around the time you started adding more vegetables to your diet, that’s likely why.

-Viral and bacterial infections can cause excessive pooing and diarrhoea, says Staller.
-While this is normal, if you have bloody poo or a fever with it, you should get it checked out.
+Viral and bacterial infections (think: everything from the flu to E. coli) can cause excessive pooping and diarrhoea, says Dr Staller.
+While this is normal, if you have bloody poop or a fever with it, you should get it checked out.

-Irritable bowel syndrome (IBS) is no joke, and Staller says it’s common in young women.
-The condition, an intestinal disorder that causes pain in your stomach, gas and cramping, can also make you poo a lot.
-“The classic patient gets sudden abdominal pain and cramping associated with constipation or diarrhoea,” says Staller.
+Irritable bowel syndrome (IBS) is no joke, and Dr Staller says it’s common in young women.
+The condition, an intestinal disorder that causes pain in your stomach, gas, and cramping, can also make you poop a lot.
+“The classic patient gets sudden abdominal pain and cramping associated with constipation or diarrhoea,” says Dr Staller.

-For some people, stress is a poo trigger.
-“Many people have more loose bowel movements when they’re under stress,” says Staller.
+For people who already have gastro issues like IBS, stress can be a poop trigger.
+“Many people have more loose bowel movements when they’re under stress,” says Dr Staller.

 Many women who are just about to get their periods or already have their periods will have looser or more frequent BMs.
-It’s likely due to a shift in hormones around your cycle (specifically progesterone), and is “very normal”, says Staller.
+It’s likely due to a shift in hormones around your cycle (specifically progesterone), and is “very normal,” says Dr Staller.

-So, how can you know if your sudden increase in pooing is cause for concern?
-Bedford says abdominal pain, bloody stool and mucus in your poo are clues that something isn’t right and you should see a doctor.
+Dr Bedford says abdominal pain, bloody stool, and mucus in your poop are clues that something isn’t right, and you should see a doctor.